 Where 1 and I are the second and fourth order unit tensors respectively.
 Finally, the weak formulation of equation 1.1 is given as

-Discretization in space is obviously done using Finie Elements.
+Discretization in space is done using Finite Elements.
 By default, linear shape functions are applied, but you are free to specify the polynomial degree in the

 parameters.prm file.
-However, since the boundary conditions (eq.
-1.2) are assumed to be constant per cell face, linear shape functions are recommended.
 More details about the Finite Element discretization are available in the step-8 tutorial description (see link above).
 The following section focuses on the time discretization.
 Therefore, the governing second order differential equation is transformed, similar to a state space model, in two first order equations:

-Here, a block notation for the global vectors and matrices is used, where M denotes the mass matrix, K, the stiffness matrix, D the displacement vector, V the velocity vector and F the load vector, which includes body loads and the prescribed traction.
-Note, that the load vetor F is due to the coupling time dependent.
-Time derivatives are approximated by using a one-step theta method
+Here, a block notation for the global vectors and matrices is used, where M denotes the mass matrix, K the stiffness matrix, D the displacement vector, V the velocity vector, and F the load vector, which includes body loads and the prescribed traction.
+Note that the load vetor F is due to the coupling time dependent.
+Time derivatives are approximated using a one-step theta method

 Performing some equation massaging finally leads to the following system, which is actually implemented: